threnjen/king_county_housing/README.md

 ## Introduction

->This is an in-depth notebook which explores the King County Housing Dataset through several different models.
-The notebook includes a thorough EDA and cleaning section, study of different models using different categorical methods (one-hot encoding vs target encoding) with extensive parameter tuning, an exploration of different feature selection methods, an evaluation of the final model, and visualizations.
+> This is an in-depth notebook which explores the King County Housing Dataset through several different models.
+The notebook includes a thorough EDA and cleaning section, numerous visualizations, exploration of different models, feature selection and engineering methods, and a model stack to create the final model.

+> You can read my tutorial about simple model stacking on Medium: https://towardsdatascience.com/simple-model-stacking-explained-and-automated-1b54e4357916

+## Skills Presented

+* Data Cleaning
+* Exploratory Data Analyis
+* Data Visualization
+* Feature Selection and Engineering
+* Model Selection and Tuning
+* Model Stacking

 ## Questions